kvdijken/fft/README.md

 A screen recording showing its output on the FM radio frequency band is show in the file fft.mp4 in the folder resources/.

+This program has been tested on a Siglent SDS1202X-E oscilloscope, but is supposed to work on any SDS1000 and SDS2000 series oscilloscopes from Siglent.
+This is determined by the pydatacq package which is imported by fft.py.

 ## communication